diogoaurelio/terraform-module-aws-iam-assumable-role/README.md

 # Intro

-Module to create a AWS IAM user module with the following details:
+Module to create a AWS IAM role that can be assumable by users
-- maximum one aws iam user per instantiation
-- configures the user's password policy
-- configures the user access key
-- associates a policy allowing user to update for his own account his credentials

 # Usage